MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-dev-overview.md

 ## Designer

-The designer works in the client and allows you to design pages using drag and drop components.
-The designer lets you build extensions in the client itself by rearranging fields, adding fields, and previewing your changes in page design.
+Designer works in the client and allows you to design pages using drag and drop components.
+Designer lets you build extensions in the client itself by rearranging fields, adding fields, and previewing your changes in page design.
 For more information, see [Using Designer](devenv-inclient-designer.md).

 ## Compiling and deploying